catboost/catboost/contrib/tools/bison/data/README.md

 - `is_token`: 0 or 1
   Whether this is a terminal symbol.

+- `kind`: string
+  The symbol kind, i.e., the enumerator of this symbol (token or nonterminal) which is mapping to its `number`.

 - `number`: integer
+  The code associated to the `kind`.
   The internal number (computed from the external number by yytranslate).
   Corresponds to yytoken in yacc.c.
 This is the same number that serves as key in b4_symbol(NUM, FIELD).